shivamujawame/AIW-Infra-Migration/Labfiles/aea-exercise-2.md

     ![Screenshot showing a list of Azure Migrate assessments.
 There is only one assessment in the list.
 It has been highlighted.](Images/upd-assessment-list-v2.png "Azure Migrate - Assessments (list)")

-     > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-     > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help.

 ### Task 2: Configure dependency visualization

 When migrating a workload to Azure, it is important to understand all workload dependencies.
 A broken dependency could mean that the application does not run properly in Azure, perhaps in hard-to-detect ways.
 Some dependencies, such as those between application tiers, are obvious.
 Other dependencies, such as DNS lookups, Kerberos ticket validation or certificate revocation checks, are not.